LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

-   Sensitivity-related statistics as a group                        :c:func:`IDAGetSensStats` No. of sens. nonlinear solver iterations                         :c:func:`IDAGetSensNumNonlinSolvIters` No. of sens. convergence failures                                :c:func:`IDAGetSensNumNonlinSolvConvFails` Sens. nonlinear solver statistics as a group                     :c:func:`IDAGetSensNonlinSolveStats`
+   Sensitivity-related statistics as a group                        :c:func:`IDAGetSensStats` No. of sens. nonlinear solver iterations                         :c:func:`IDAGetSensNumNonlinSolvIters` No. of sens. convergence failures                                :c:func:`IDAGetSensNumNonlinSolvConvFails` Sens. nonlinear solver statistics as a group                     :c:func:`IDAGetSensNonlinSolvStats`
    ================================================================ ================================================